makersacademy/takeaway-challenge/README.md

   ```
   cart.remove(["Chicken Alfredo", "Lemonade"])
   ```
-  * To add multiple of the same item, add it's name the desired number of times
+  * To remove multiple of the same item, pass it's name the desired number of times

 #### 9. Check out!
   * You must enter the total amount to pay, which must match your cart's total, in order to confirm checkout